The Dubai International Financial Centre (DIFC) New DP Law

 What is the scope and application of the New DP Law?

-Under the New DP Law, “applies to (i) the Processing of Personal Data by a Controller or Processor incorporated in the DIFC, regardless of whether the processing takes place in the DIFC or not; and (ii) a Controller or Processor, regardless of its place of incorporation, that processes Personal Data in the DIFC (i.e. when the means or personnel used to conduct the Processing activity are physically located in the DIFC) as part of a “stable arrangement”, other than on an occasional basis, and in the context of its processing activity in the DIFC”.
+The New DP Law, “applies to (i) the Processing of Personal Data by a Controller or Processor incorporated in the DIFC, regardless of whether the processing takes place in the DIFC or not; and (ii) a Controller or Processor, regardless of its place of incorporation, that processes Personal Data in the DIFC (i.e. when the means or personnel used to conduct the Processing activity are physically located in the DIFC) as part of a “stable arrangement”, other than on an occasional basis, and in the context of its processing activity in the DIFC”.
 Under the previous DIFC law No .1 of 2007, the scope and application applied solely to data processing activities that took place within the DIFC.
 As such, the New DP Law adds extraterritorial reach and applicability.

 The New DP was drafted and passed to provide Emirati citizens with a similar level of data protection to that of the EU’s General Data Protection Regulation or GDPR.
-As such, the New DP Law establishes the following requirements of data controllers:
+As such, the New DP Law establishes the following requirements for data controllers:

 - Data controllers must process personal data in a manner that is both fair and lawful.